 We own and manage a diverse property portfolio of traditional, multi-storey and tenemental buildings reflecting our history of acquisitions, stock transfers and newbuild.
 Our properties are located in 5 main areas; town centre, west end, south, Foxbar and Glenburn.
 Around 85% of our properties are flats and over 90% are designated for general needs.
-We currently invest around £2m annually in maintaining our properties and as a result 97% now meet the Scottish Housing Quality Standard while 96% meet the Energy Efficiency Standard for Social Housing.
-93% of our tenants tell us that they are satisfied with our repairs service.
+We currently invest around £1m annually maintaining our properties and as a result 88% now meet the Scottish Housing Quality Standard while 83% meet the Energy Efficiency Standard for Social Housing.
+84% of our tenants tell us that they are satisfied with our repairs service.

-Looking ahead, we have plans for another 100 new homes and recognise the significant challenges of meeting enhanced energy standards (EESSH2), continuing to safeguard tenants safety, addressing the deterioration of our 100+ years' old sandstone tenements, meeting many households' preference for houses rather than flats, and adapting our homes to suit tenants' changing needs.
+Looking ahead, we have plans for another 100 new homes and recognise the significant challenges of meeting enhanced energy standards (EESSH2) and net zero, continuing to safeguard tenants safety, addressing the deterioration of our 100+ years' old sandstone tenements, meeting many households' preference for houses rather than flats, and adapting our homes to suit tenants' changing needs.